Nathan-Ketterlinus/TurbulenceInternship/03 - Background/Neural Network & Deep Learning for Dummies.md

 - consider our penultimate layer being used to represent larger structures, like the loop or vertical line in a 9
 - but now how do we determine if there's a loop?
 	- further subdivide the problem!
-	- in the second layer, i magine that each node represents segments of these larger structures, like a quarter circle or generally straight line component
+	- in the second layer, imagine that each node represents segments of these larger structures, like a quarter circle or generally straight line component
 > Pixels > Edges > Patterns > Digits
 ![[Pasted image 20250606194625.png]]